orbcode/orbuculum/README.md

   `-s [address]:[port]`: Set address for Source connection, (default localhost:3443).

+  `-t, --tag`: <stream> Which orbflow tag to use (normally 1).

   `-v, --verbose`: Verbose mode 0==Errors only, 1=Warnings (Default) 2=Info, 3=Full Debug.

   `-W, --writer-path [path]` : Enable filewriter functionality with output in specified directory (disabled by default).

 Orbzmq
 ------
-`orbzmq` is utility that connects to orbuculum over the network and outputs data from various ITM HW and SW channels that it find.
-This output is sent over [ZeroMQ](https://zeromq.org/) PUBLISH socket bound to specified URL.
+`orbzmq` is utility that connects to orbuculum over the network and outputs data from various ITM HW and SW channels that it finds.
+This output is sent over a [ZeroMQ](https://zeromq.org/) PUBLISH socket bound to the specified URL.
 Each published message is composed of two parts: **topic** and **payload**.
 Topic can be used by consumers to filter incoming messages, payload contains actual message data - for SW channels formatted or raw data and predefined format for HW channels.

 A typical command line would be like: